mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 For example some Thimble projects from P1 were lost when the project was discontinued.

+**Types of input by Participants**

+Direct input was through requests and informal feedback and structured end-of-course interviews.

+Indirect input came from research data in the form on the games participants created, my research journal entries on my interactions with and observations of participants and recorded audio and video data of the participants and their computer screen capture.

 #### Brief of facilitation and description by Phase - but this is analysis - SO MOVE OR THINK ABOUT THAT.

 Phase one was an extended, exploratory series of game making sessions over several months.
 This stage was aimed not at collecting user data rather than building my  competency as a facilitator.
 The process began with no pre-existing supporting materials or clearly defined limitations.
 At the end of this stage participants showcased their games to students in the foyer of the MMU Brooks building.